 As this session explores the experience of gathering in a family home, negative emotions may arise for some children.
 In some homes, children feel the absence of a parent who travels frequently.
 Some participants may harbor complex feelings about gathering with each of two parents in separate homes after a divorce.
 Be careful not to imply that all family homes always are, or always should be, full of warmth.
 Listen attentively and without judgment to each child's comments.

 This session may spark some children to disclose information about a potentially dangerous situation in their home.
 You need to listen carefully.
-If you feel a child needs to share information about his/her home that is sensitive, complete your conversation with that child apart from the group.
-At any time, if you are unsure how to respond to a child's disclosure or how to handle family information he/she shares, talk with your religious education director.
+If you feel a child needs to share information about their home that is sensitive, complete your conversation with that child apart from the group.
+At any time, if you are unsure how to respond to a child's disclosure or how to handle family information they share, talk with your religious education director.
 Particularly, remember you are responsible to convey relevant information to your religious education director or minister to ensure that the safety policies of your congregation and your state are followed.

 This session will: